 Former POW and Man City keeper Bert Trautmann dies

-FRANKFURT, Germany (AP) -Bert Trautmann, a German WWII paratrooper and former prisoner of war who became Manchester City's goalkeeper and helped the team win the 1956 FA Cup despite playing with a broken neck for the last 17 minutes of the final, died Friday.
+FRANKFURT, Germany (AP) -Bert Trautmann, a former German WWII prisoner of war who became Manchester City's goalkeeper and helped the team win the FA Cup despite a broken neck for the last 17 minutes of the 1956 final, has died, the German football federation said.
 He was 89.

-The German Football Federation said Trautmann died in La Llosa, near Valencia, Spain, where he lived.
+The federation said Trautmann died in La Llosa, near Valencia, Spain, where he lived.
 Trautmann's wife Marlies told the federation he died Friday morning.

-Trautmann had suffered two heart attacks this year but appeared to have recovered well, according to DFB.
+Trautmann had suffered two heart attacks this year but appeared to have recovered well.

 Manchester City called Trautmann one of the club's "greatest goalkeepers of all time and a true club legend.''

-Trautmann made 545 appearances for City between 1949 and 1964 and was revered for his performance in the team's 1956 FA Cup final win over Birmingham.
+Trautmann was revered for his performance in Manchester City's 1956 FA Cup final win over Birmingham.

-Born in Bremen between the two world wars, Trautmann joined the Luftwaffe and served as a paratrooper during World War II, earning an Iron Cross.
-He was captured in Russia, escaped and was captured again by the British as the war drew to a close.
+Born in Bremen between the two World Wars, Trautmann joined the Luftwaffe and served as a paratrooper during World War II, earning an Iron Cross.

 Trautmann was the first German to play in a Wembley FA Cup final when City finished runner-up to Newcastle in 1955.

 One year later, Trautmann became the hero of City's triumph.